vrockai/pipeline-test/docs/content.md

 ---

 ## Combined effects of green manure returning and addition of sewage sludge compost on plant growth and microorganism communities in gold tailings.
+ 05.06.2020, _YJ Ai, FP Li, HH Gu, XJ Chi, XT Yuan, DY Han_

+Remediation of gold tailings is often difficult due to their extremely barren nature and highly heavy metal concentrations.
+Returning green manure and applying sewage sludge compost have the beneficial effects of providing nutrients and improving the soil environment.
+The effects of green manure plants, alfalfa (Medicago sativa L.), ryegrass (Lolium perenne Linn.), and tall fescue (Festuca arundinacea), returning in situ on nutrients, bioavailability of trace metals, and community structure of microorganism in gold tailings amended with 0%, 5%, and 10% (weight/weight) sewage sludge compost on the top 4 cm of tailings (SSC-5, SSC-10) were investigated in a pot experiment.
+The results showed that the plant biomass and microbial biomass carbon in tailings significantly increased in the treatments with sewage sludge compost.
+The available N and available P and the availability of Zn decreased markedly with the returning of alfalfa and ryegrass.
+Moreover, through high-throughput sequencing, it was found that the returning of alfalfa had positive effects on the bacterial community richness but a negative impact on the fungal community richness.
+The microbial community diversity was reduced in the treatment without sewage sludge compost amendment and with alfalfa returning.
+However, the microbial community diversity was enriched in the treatment of alfalfa returning with sewage sludge compost.
+In each plant species, 9 dominant bacterial phyla and 10 dominant fungi phyla could be detected.
+Returning alfalfa green manure and applying sewage sludge compost led to a relative increase in the abundance of Proteobacteria and Ascomycota.
+These results demonstrated that returning alfalfa and applying sewage sludge compost could be effective in the ecological restoration of gold tailings.

 [Source](http://scholar.google.com/scholar_url?url=https://link.springer.com/content/pdf/10.1007/s11356-020-09118-z.pdf&hl=en&sa=X&d=16389463382632267473&scisig=AAGBfm0ewBeVQas5moJOYTj38xZvqVGFxg&nossl=1&oi=scholaralrt&hist=Jo9LMfoAAAAJ:8200090174938674687:AAGBfm2odimi8IozkeiKohETOE-tay-u8g)

+10.1007/s11356-020-09118-z

 ---

 ## Taxonomic shifts in arbuscular mycorrhizal fungal communities with shade and soil nitrogen across conventionally managed and organic coffee agroecosystems.
+ 05.06.2020, _L Aldrich-Wolfe, KL Black, EDL Hartmann, WG Shivega, LC Schmaltz, RD McGlynn, PG Johnson, RJ Asheim Keller, SN Vink_

+The composition of arbuscular mycorrhizal fungal (AMF) communities should reflect not only responses to host and soil environments, but also differences in functional roles and costs vs. benefits among arbuscular mycorrhizal fungi.
+The coffee agroecosystem allows exploration of the effects of both light and soil fertility on AMF communities, because of the variation in shade and soil nutrients farmers generate through field management.
+We used high-throughput ITS2 sequencing to characterize the AMF communities of coffee roots in 25 fields in Costa Rica that ranged from organic management with high shade and no chemical fertilizers to conventionally managed fields with minimal shade and high N fertilization, and examined relationships between AMF communities and soil and shade parameters with partial correlations, NMDS, PERMANOVA, and partial least squares analysis.
+Gigasporaceae and Acaulosporaceae dominated coffee AMF communities in terms of relative abundance and richness, respectively.
+Gigasporaceae richness was greatest in conventionally managed fields, while Glomeraceae richness was greatest in organic fields.
+While total AMF richness and root colonization did not differ between organic and conventionally managed fields, AMF community composition did; these differences were correlated with soil nitrate and shade.
+OTUs differing in relative abundance between conventionally managed and organic fields segregated into four groups: Gigasporaceae associated with high light and nitrate availability, Acaulosporaceae with high light and low nitrate availability, Acaulosporaceae and a single relative of Rhizophagus fasciculatus with shade and low nitrate availability, and Claroideoglomus/Glomus with conventionally managed fields but uncorrelated with shade and soil variables.
+The association of closely related taxa with similar shade and light availabilities is consistent with phylogenetic trait conservatism in AM fungi.

 [Source](http://scholar.google.com/scholar_url?url=https://link.springer.com/content/pdf/10.1007/s00572-020-00967-7.pdf&hl=en&sa=X&d=3601272498658782991&scisig=AAGBfm10L6aEqdVQ5myaMKBvWNgLzL2X3A&nossl=1&oi=scholaralrt&hist=Jo9LMfoAAAAJ:8200090174938674687:AAGBfm2odimi8IozkeiKohETOE-tay-u8g)

+10.1007/s00572-020-00967-7

 ---